Exchange Server PowerShell (Exchange Management Shell)

 Exchange Management Shell documentation

-The following table provides links to topics that can help you learn about and use the Exchange Management Shell.
+The following table provides links to articles that can help you learn about and use the Exchange Management Shell.

 |Open the Exchange Management Shell||Find and open the Exchange Management Shell on an Exchange server or a computer that has the Exchange management tools installed.|